FAQ for schools

 Can you sort us out with a patron for a couple of hours next week to help us improve our GCSE English/SATs results?

-No. The PoR role is to help engage children with reading for pleasure.
+No. The patron role is to help engage children with reading for pleasure.
 Having said that, having more children develop a genuine love of reading will undoubtedly help boost results in the long term.
-It may be also looked upon favourably by inspectors as a way of improving literacy skills (See Ysgol Esgob Morgan Estyn Report April 2013)
+It has also been looked upon favourably by Ofsted inspectors as a way of improving literacy skills.